webpack/webpack.js.org/src/content/guides/author-libraries.md

   - marioacc
 ---

-webpack is a tool which can be used to bundle application code and also to bundle library code.
-If you are the author of a JavaScript library and are looking to streamline your bundle strategy then this document will help you with the differents webpack configurations to expose your libraries as you think convenient.
+Aside from applications, webpack can also be used to bundle JavaScript libraries.
+The following guide is meant for library authors looking to streamline their bundling strategy..

 ## Authoring a Library

 Let's assume that you are writing a small library ,`webpack-numbers`, allowing to convert numbers 1 to 5 from their numeric representation to the textual one and vice-versa, e.g.: 2 to 'two'.
 The basic project structure may look like this.

 __project__